mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ### Diff Pairs and High-Speed Desgin (PCB Perspective)
 Diff pairs and high-speed design from board layout/design perspective, as opposed to signals or SI perspective.
 Diff pairs are often used for high-speed signals, so there will be a good amount of overlap with the Transmission Lines (TL) section.
-- What's a differential pair?
+- What is a differential pair?
 - How should it be routed?
 What are advantages/disadvantages?
 - What is serpentining?
 Why is it important for high-speed diff pairs?
 - Describe transmission line components on a PCB.